Adityasinh-Sodha/Lexicon/README.md

-# Core
+# Lexicon
-Core Is a Library
+Lexicon Is a Library